truecharts/public/website/src/content/docs/news/2025-05-28-talos-docker.md.md

 (making use of ZFS small-blocks special-vdevs) — are no longer functional.
 Currently, there is no official Incus-Guest-Agent available on Talos, making it difficult for users to control the VM threw TrueNAS UI.

+Users have been requesting a Kubernetes solution within the iX-supported Apps/Instances system for quite some time.
+Traditional containerization approaches like LXC/LXD or FreeBSD jails were never viable options for us, as they lack support for Talos and present significant management challenges.
+However, after careful testing and evaluation, we've concluded that integrating Talos in container form within the existing Docker Compose-based Apps system presents a compelling solution.
+This approach enables users to run Kubernetes on TrueNAS SCALE without the added complexity of virtual machines or the maintenance burden of homegrown setups, striking a practical balance between performance, simplicity, and native integration.

 In light of this, We have reaffirmed our commitment to the TrueNAS community by releasing a new guide on how to run Talos as a Docker container inside SCALE Apps.
 This approach provides a practical alternative for those affected by the VM backend changes,